 Organized as a federation of provincial craft beer Associations, the CCBA-AMBC will represent craft breweries in every province and territory in Canada

-// A new organization representing over 700 craft breweries from every province and territory in Canada is being announced today at the 17th annual Canadian Brewing Awards and Conference.
+TORONTO, ON // A new organization representing over 700 craft breweries from every province and territory in Canada is being announced today at the 17th annual Canadian Brewing Awards and Conference.
 With a mandate to “promote and protect the interests of small and independent breweries across Canada”, the CCBA-AMBC will be the national voice of this important and growing sector of the Canadian economy.

 “Our Association represents a unique sub-sector of the Canadian alcohol beverage industry,” said Steve Beauchesne, Co-Chair and CEO of Beau’s Craft Brewery in Vankleek Hill, Ontario.
 “We’re made up of mostly young companies who are revolutionizing a very established industry.
 The story we have to tell is very different from the global corporate enterprises that now own and control the big beer companies in Canada.”